Why Kiln Drying Doesn’t “Fix” Wood Moisture Content

 Mills and manufacturers alike invest time, money and training into their drying processes to provide uniform results and optimal wood flooring products at the correct moisture levels for their customers.
 The kiln drying process provides the best possible environment for removing excess moisture from wood in a timely fashion, delivering the highest possible quality material.
 The goal is to remove the excess moisture while minimizing the damage to the wood that rapid changes might cause.

-So if the wood leaves the kiln at the required moisture content level, the moisture content process is complete, right?
+So if the wood leaves the kiln at the required MC level, the MC process is complete, right?

 Unfortunately, the answer is no.